Podgórze, Kraków: History

 Towards the end of the Austrian rule, in 1915 the size of Podgórze reached 1/5 of the size of Kraków.
 Since the return of Poland's independence, it remained integrated into the city.
 It includes the historic part of Podgórze with the triangular market square and impressive St. Joseph Church as well as the green hills of Krzemionki with the World War II quarry called Liban attached to the infamous Plaszow concentration camp.
 It also includes the site of the Nazi Kraków Ghetto and a factory of Oskar Schindler who saved nearly 1,200 Jews from the camps, as well as the old villages (now suburbs) of Płaszów, Rybitwy and Przewóz.

-Jews from Kraków and the nearby villages were ordered to move into the created ghetto, an area of about 20 hectares, until March 20, 1941.
+Jews from Kraków and the nearby villages were ordered to move into the created ghetto, an area of about 20 hectares, until 20 March 1941.
 Once the so-called 'Special Resettlement Commission' identified 2 square meters of living space for each inhabitant as suitable, about 18,000 people, several families in an apartment, were now cramped into a small area inside Podgorze district.
 Initially, the area was surrounded with barbed wire under security, and as early as April 1941, a three-meter-high wall was erected around the perimeter, the upper part of which replicated the shape of the Jewish gravestones.

-The district population as of 31 December, 2006 was 31,599 at an area of 2,456 ha.